Patrick J. McEnany

 For their part, biopharmaceutical companies provide financial and scientific resources that drive the discovery of innovative rare-disease therapies.
 But their commitment goes beyond research, extending into patient advocacy.
 Companies regularly engage their own patient ambassadors who advise on key decisions and processes to ensure patients’ needs are incorporated during drug and clinical trial development, and that there is enough access to safe and effective medicines.
 There also are examples of industry-advocacy partnerships that advance research and treatment for rare diseases.
 In 2015, the US Hereditary Angioedema Association (HAEA) and four corporate partners pledged a total of $4.6 million to start the US HAEA Angioedema Center at UC San Diego.
 This first-of-its-kind institution offers comprehensive medical care to people with hereditary angioedema (HAE), a rare, debilitating swelling disorder that can affect people at any age, but usually manifests in children.

 At Catalyst Pharmaceuticals, we actively seek working partnerships with rare disease organizations.
-For example, we gave an educational grant to Global Genes, a leading rare disease advocacy group, so they could start a web site (Livingwithlems.org) for people with Lambert-Eaton myasthenic syndrome (LEMS), a rare neurological and neuromuscular disease that can impair patients’ quality of life, both physically and emotionally.
-(LEMS currently does not have a dedicated patient advocacy organization.)
-The grant also supports local “meetup” events which offer a forum for LEMS patients, caregivers, advocates, and medical experts to exchange practical information and discuss priorities for research, education, and clinical care.
+For example, we gave an educational grant to Global Genes, a leading rare disease advocacy group, so they could start a web site for people with Lambert-Eaton myasthenic syndrome (LEMS), a rare neurological and neuromuscular disease that can impair patients’ quality of life, both physically and emotionally.
+The grant also supported local “meetup” events which offer a forum for LEMS patients, caregivers, advocates, and medical experts to exchange practical information and discuss priorities for research, education, and clinical care.

 Lessons in Advocacy